The nuts and bolts of computer

 the long hours editing a paper go smoother.
 Personally, I cannot

-built into your laptop.
-It should have FAX functionality.
+built into your laptop unless you have to have FAX functionality.

 Ethernet (LAN) adaptor Wired